 Unfortunately, you must understand that the current rules might not apply to you if you are a dependent on your partner’s visa application for a 461 visa or you are a holder of New Zealand family visa subclass 461.

-This means that you is sought based on the sponsorship by a New Zealand citizen residing in Australia, family violence provisions which apply to seekers of subclass 801 or subclass 100 permanent residence visas, will not apply to assist you.
+This means that you are sought based on the sponsorship by a New Zealand citizen residing in Australia, family violence provisions that apply to seekers of subclass 801 or subclass 100 permanent residence visas, will not apply to assist you.

 Do you meet the criteria?